How to work as a virtual assistant from home

 And one work from home career option that many women turn to is becoming a virtual assistant.
 By working as a virtual assistant you can choose your own hours from home (or anywhere you wish to work from), and leverage the skills and experience you’ve acquired throughout your career to date.

 But how do you get started as a virtual assistant?
-Here are five tips to help you.
+Here are six tips to help you.

 1) Work out what tasks you want to offer